redemptive/meta-social/README.md

 First of all clone this repo down

 ### Docker-Compose (Linux containers)
 All you need to do here is `docker-compose up`!
-This will pull down a nodejs 10 container and build with the Dockerfile.
-I have already made a mongo-data folder which is used as persistant storage for the mongodb container which is also pulled from the docker registry.
+This will build the application and infrastructure like so:

+localhost:8080 <-> Nginx Proxy <-> Web Server <-> mongoDB

+#### Nginx Proxy
+This Nginx container wil act as a reverse proxy, forwarding requests from the exposed localhost port 8080 to the private web container port 3000

+#### Web Server
+This nodejs 10 container serves on private port 3000 and contains the application code.

+#### MongoDB
+This is a mongodb container which will serve on the standard port 27017.
+The project folder mongo-data will be mounted by the container for persistant storage at /data/db.

 ### Local
 Clone the repo and run `npm install`.
 Please also have a local, cloud or whatever mongodb instance running.